perfectenshclag/Summarizzler/README.md

 # Summarizzler: The Final Boss 🦜

 Welcome to **Summarizzler: The Final Boss** – a fun and dynamic app that helps you summarize or query content from URLs.
-Whether you're looking to quickly summarize an article or dive deep into its contents by asking specific questions, Summarizzler is your trusty companion for all things web content!
+Whether you're looking to quickly summarize an article, dive deep into YouTube video transcripts, or ask specific questions about the content, Summarizzler is your trusty companion for all things web content!

 ## Features

 - **Summarize Content:** Instantly generate a concise summary of any URL's content.
 - **Query Extracted Text:** Ask specific questions about the extracted text and get relevant answers, powered by AI!
+- **YouTube Video Transcript:** Extract and summarize the transcript from any YouTube video or ask questions based on the video content.

 ## Getting Started 🚀